 This combined RLTP has undergone its three-year mid-term review and sets the strategic direction for Otago and Southland's transport networks for the next 10 to 30 years.

 It has been prepared as required by the Land Transport Management Act 2003 (LTMA) and is consistent with the Government Policy Statement on land transport (GPS) 2021 and the Draft GPS which was released in August 2023.
+This combined RLTP has also been assessed against the Draft GPS released in March 2024 and is considered consistent.

 The transport planning environment has evolved since the development of the 2021 RLTP, with a stronger emphasis on the integration of transportation and land use planning, building resilience and emissions reduction.

 As a result, far greater focus is being placed on long-term planning and taking a systems approach that considers how each element of the transport system works together to improve positive outcomes for communities.

 However, it is important to recognise that transportation issues may require interventions outside of transportation planning.
 For example, mode shift strategies and resilience issues may require land use planning interventions.

 Collaboration between partners to identify problems and solutions is critical, and RLTP development is a fundamental component of this as it brings together all parties, activities and programmes in one location.